 it is a reasonable excuse for the person to fail to answer the question, or produce the document, if complying with the requirement might tend to incriminate the person.

+[Section 415 amended by No. 7 of 2016 s.
+158.]

 416. Power to seize evidence

 (1) An inspector who enters a place under this Part other than under a warrant may seize a thing in the place if —